brianrahadi/quartz/content/posts/intro-to-html-css-js.md

   - guide
 ---

-Along with my amazing website commitee friends, we have successfully conducted a website workshop this May.
+along with my amazing website commitee friends, we have successfully conducted a website workshop this May.

-I want to post this in case you are curious and want to learn HTML/ CSS/ JS by building personal portfolio website and deploying it to the internet.
+i want to post this in case you are curious and want to learn HTML/ CSS/ JS by building personal portfolio website and deploying it to the internet.

-So, how to navigate?
+so, how to navigate?
 Just follow the youtube videos as I will show you what are all of these.
 I will code the code demonstrated in GitHub and use the Notion Handbook for references.

 Resources:
 - [Google Slides](https://docs.google.com/presentation/d/1sq-8VVfz4gxqDMqD4cKVUiD9rDUFjLaayhzuEhQShvk/edit#slide=id.p)